wtsi-hgi/hgi-vault/doc/design.md

 * The master branch **must** always pass certification, per this definition.

+Note that criteria marked with an asterisk (&ast;), above, are flexible and subject to review for the sake of pragmatism.

 The following tools may be useful to facilitate the above.
 This is not a definitive list: